Oakley & Deane Parish Council

 Contact: Telephone no: (01256) 781704

-Responsibilities: John is a member of the Planning Committee and the Highways and Transport Working Party as well as working on the Parish Council IT project
+Responsibilities: John is a member of the Planning Committee, the Governance Working Party and the Highways and Transport Working Party.

 Personal statement: John was born in Salisbury.
 On leaving school joined the Royal Engineers.
 During his twelve years' service he trained as an architectural draughtsman.
 On leaving the army he was employed at BAE Systems in Stevenage.
 John then joined Rank Xerox and spent several years in Australia and the Far East.
 On returning to the UK, he was employed by Blue Circle Cement Company.
 During this period, the Head Office moved from London to Aldermaston and in 1980 he and his wife of more than forty years, purchased a house in Oakley.
 In 1987, John set up his own company building PCs, databases and networks for local people and companies.
 John’s main interests are current affairs and helping people who have difficulty with technology.
 He still builds computers, mainly as a hobby now and is also a keen railway modeller having converted their loft to hold a large layout.
 He has been a Link distributor for twenty years.